sgudenkauf/asciidoc-book-template/README.md

 ## Summary

-You now have created the following resuls:
+You now have created the following results:

 - A **template for book projects** with the AsciiDoc language
-  - For other projects such als slides or theses you simply create subfolders in ``/src/`` and extend the build script
+  - For other projects such as as slide deck or a thesis, you can simply create subfolders in ``/src/`` and extend the build script.

 - An **automated publishing platform** for your AsciiDoc projects
-  - The platform is generic enough to be replicated on other operating systems
+  - This platform is generic enough to be replicated on other operating systems.

 - A **convenient AsciiDoc editor**
-  - You can use the editor to generate output files manually, a great addition to the automated process you have set up!
+  - You can use the editor to generate output files manually, a great addition to your automated build script!
-  - As a kind of customized tool, it is portable and you can put it in your backup
+  - As a kind of customized tooling, it is portable and you can put it in your backup.

-If you do not need sophisticated layout options and support for STEM/mathematical expressions in your automated PDF generation, you are done here!
+If you do not need sophisticated layout options and support for STEM and/or mathematical expressions in your automated PDF generation, you are done here!
 Congrats!

 ## Next Steps